abuettner93/alexbuettner.com/content/home/about.md

 +++

 # About me
-I am currently employed as a data engineer with Everis/BBVA in the Birmingham, AL area.
-My role consists of analysis of data source systems and implementation of Extract, Transform, Load (ETL) methodologies.
+I am currently employed as a data engineer with BBVA in the Birmingham, AL area.
+My role consists of analysis and development of internal big data processes to bring data to front end applications that the bank is releasing.
+My day to day consists of maintaining and fixing data-related issues for my project, guiding my team as we move forward into the future, and ensuring data availability, all while working from home.

+It has been almost two years since I moved to the South, and I'm loving my new life here.
+I live with my wonderful girlfriend Kristen, and our two dogs Ruger and Beretta.
+We all enjoy getting out and enjoying the outdoors (which seems is all we can do these days...) and spending time together at home curled up on the couch.

-I recently earned my masters degree in chemical engineering from the <a href = "https://www.unr.edu">University of Nevada, Reno</a> in Reno, Nevada.
+In December of 2018 I earned my masters degree in chemical engineering from the <a href = "https://www.unr.edu">University of Nevada, Reno</a> in Reno, Nevada.
 My thesis is titled "Clinical Dataset Analysis and Patient Outcome Prediction via Machine Learning", which has enabled me to jump into the field of data science and data engineering, and begin my career in a new and excitng field.

 My graduate research involved the study of clinical processes and their analysis/optimization via the use of machine learning.
 I am also working on the modernization of personalized health care in the form of patient-centered monitoring, diagnosis, and treatment.
 I have gained significant insight into applications of modern machine learning methods, including neural networks, Markov models, and Bayesian models, which I hope to apply in industry.
 In my undergraduate years I studied molecular dynamics and computational chemistry to better understand complex phenomena in reverse micelle systems (think soap bubbles), and how those systems could be used as nano-reactors in production environments.